 This dish is perfect for a romantic evening at home because it manages to be both light and rich.
-The sauce is almost translucent, but packed with wonderfully soft and rich flavor.
+The sauce is almost translucent but packed with wonderfully soft and rich flavor.
 It’s a great meal for evenings when you want to serve something delicious but don’t want to be stuck in the kitchen.
-You can cook it all in advance, leaving you time to set the table, turn on some music and pour a couple glasses of Champagne.
+You can cook it all in advance, leaving you time to set the table, turn on some music and pour a couple of glasses of Champagne.

 The morels are a bit of a splurge, but they really take this dish to the next level creating the most delectable broth.
 If the morels are too pricey for your budget, substitute with another dried mushroom rather than forgoing them entirely.

 My favorite way to serve this chicken is over a bed of wild rice and a handful of Mache or arugula: the rice soaks up the flavorful juices and the greens add the perfect freshness.